Unfairly Targeted? Medical Marijuana Grower Says Charlevoix Deputies Went Too Far Destroying $100,000 Crop

 “Nothing is more important to me than my grandkids.
 I’m not promoting pot to anyone.”

-Security is important not only for the community, but also for medical marijuana growers.
+Security is important, not only for the community but also for medical marijuana growers.
 There has been at least one reported theft in the state.
-In late September, three armed people entered a medical marijuana dispensary and stole cash and marijuana, according to an October 1 annarbor.com report.
+In late September, three armed people entered a medical marijuana dispensary and stole cash and marijuana, according to an Oct.
+1 annarbor.com report.

 Smith said he was eating lunch on the back porch of his home, which is located one driveway down from where the hoop house is located.
 He saw a black helicopter fly over at about 40 mph and an estimated 400 feet above the property.
 He said it did not hover.
 Narcotics teams around the state do flyovers at this time of year when marijuana plants are nearing maturity and ready to harvest.

 Smith quickly arrived at the locked driveway and found five more JOLT officers, who also lacked warrants.
 They told him that marijuana was viewed from the helicopter, so their search was justified.
-Williams said that’s highly unlikely since the roof of the hoop house was covered with white plastic.
+Williams said that’s highly unlikely, since the roof of the hoop house was covered with white plastic.
 “Please produce the photos of what was seen from a helicopter.
-Common sense tells me you can’t see a stem sticking out of a six-by-six inch hole from 400 feet in the air.”
+Common sense tells me you can’t see a stem sticking out of a 6-by-6-inch hole from 400 feet in the air.”

-Smith and the JOLT team stood at the structure for about two hours, awaiting a decision by Assistant Prosecutor Shaynee Fanara who received a photo from the iPhone.
+Smith and the JOLT team stood at the structure for about two hours, awaiting a decision by Assistant Prosecutor Shaynee Fanara, who received a photo from the iPhone.
 Smith said he talked to Fanara at about 4 p.m.
-A deputy told her that someone could jump the six-foot fence and reach the plant.
+A deputy told her that someone could jump the 6-foot fence and reach the plant.

 Marijuana provides some relief, but he still suffers from quite a bit of pain, he said.
 “It makes it easier to bear.”